pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 ```
 > aside positive
 >
-> **Note:** Downloading may take extra time outside mainland China。
+> **Note:** Downloading may take extra time outside mainland China.

-Connect the Burning Kit to the Linux host via the USB interface and enter the following command in the SSH command line.。
+Connect the Burning Kit to the Linux host via the USB interface and enter the following command in the command line.

 ```console
 $ cd LinuxBDT